AlisAquilae/Academia/content/Courses/Mathematics 2.md

 - [[Mathematics that Works 2-Chapter 4-Integrals]]
 - [[Mathematics that Works 2-Chapter 5-Integration Techniques]]
 - [[Mathematics that Works 2-Chapter 6-Differential Equations]]

+# 🔗 Summaries
+Since the literature which the summaries are based on are divided into 3, the summaries have been divided as well.